Advice for scientific writing

 in its own section.
 The conclusion should be short and as strong as you can

 make it.
 I consider the conclusion to be the reader’s reward.
-This is where you deliver on the first item, above: What do I believe after reading your paper that I didn't know before reading it?
+This is where you deliver on your initial promise: What do I believe after reading your paper that I didn't know before reading it?

 Acknowledgments.
 There’s a lot of freedom here, but try to be